 SME (MBRF) guarantee work? +

-In the event that the business owner will not be able to repay the financing, any investors who own a part of the finance will be reimbursed 100% of their outstanding capital.
+In the event that the business owner does not repay the financing, any investors who own a part of the finance will be reimbursed 100% of their outstanding capital.
 This will be payable 90 days after the fund is notified.
-Once Beehive receive the monies from the fund all affected investor’s accounts will be updated.
+Once Beehive receive the monies from the fund all affected investor accounts will be updated.

-Every business request under the scheme will also be a Sharia compliant investment.
+Every business request under the scheme is a Sharia compliant investment.